Made with XARA Webdesigner

 On the Maastricht market square: Frank Steijns is buying a drawing for André’s studio.

-Ruud and Ineke: This painting of André’s castle is hanging on the wall of our house, in The Hague, Holland.
+Ruud and Ineke: This painting of André’s castle is hanging on the wall in our house, in The Hague, Holland.

 January 21, 2023.
 In Memoriam: Jim Morgan (86) USA Another shock was the message that Jim Morgan, Ruth’s husband, passed away at their home in Nevada, USA.
 Ruth and Jim (Ruth primarily) have been André fans from the very beginning (1997!) and traveled every year to Maastricht to attend the Vrijthof concerts.
 We are so sad.
 Ruth must be heartbroken.
 Our condolences, thoughts, love and prayers go out to Ruth, their son and daughter.
 We wish them much strength in bearing their loss.